DocLD-FinTabNet: Leading Table Extraction on Financial Documents

 Evaluation Methodology

-We used the same scoring as RD-TableBench:
+We used the same scoring as RD-TableBench for cross-benchmark consistency:

 - Needleman-Wunsch hierarchical alignment (cell-level + row-level)